ZiedYT/chats-revenge-public/README.md

           - Example: Multiple timeout options, the longer the duration the more bits are needed
       - IF YOU ARE USING TWO VARIATIONS OF THE SAME ACTION (EXAMPLE BITS AND CHANNEL POINTS) MAKE SURE THE STACKABLE PARAMETER IS ON
 - More Info:
-    - If you minimize the window you will find the program in your try, right click it
+    - If you minimize the window you will find the program in your tray, right click it
     - fail-safe: press on esc+q and the current effects will expire
     - Camera:
         - Allow chat to temporarily disabled your camera.